 Cyclical monitoring occurs each fall, from August to December.
-Each LEA cohort is notified of the upcoming self-assessment activity, and MDE OSE holds a training for LEAs selected for cyclical monitoring.
-Each LEA that is required to complete an LEA self-assessment is notified no less than 30 days prior to its scheduled self-assessment due date.
-The self-assessment and all required documentation must be submitted to MDE OSE on or before the due date.
+Each LEA cohort is notified of the upcoming self-assessment activity and MDE OSE holds a training for LEAs selected for cyclical monitoring.
+Each LEA is required to complete an LEA self-assessment and is notified no less than 30 days prior to its scheduled self-assessment due date of the documentation it must submit to MDE OSE.